Microchip-MPLAB-Harmony/aerospace/peripheral/ip1553_44127/docs/interface.md

 **Summary**

-Enable or Disable SREQBitCmd bit.
+Enable or Disable BusyBitCmd bit.
 Indicates the value of the busy bit to be returned in status word transfers.
 If enabled, Inhibits the transmission of the data words in response to a transmit command and its corresponding interrupt.

 **Preconditions**